 SKAdNetwork Reporting time

-The install is reported within 24-hours via SKAdNetwork.
+The installation is reported within 24 hours via SKAdNetwork.

-The additional conversion value besides the install itself can be reported.
-But setting this conversion value delays the postback of the data.
+An additional conversion value besides the install itself can be reported.
+However, setting this conversion value delays the data's postback.

 To include the conversion value in the postback, a developer needs to trigger the updateConversionValue method.
 When this method is called, the additional 24-hour timer is started.
-The developer can reset the timer by invoking the method again and provide the new conversion value.
-If there is no further update, the value is reported in 24 hours.
-When this timer expires, SKAdNetwork randomly returns the attribution data to an ad network within the next 24-hours.
-So the lag between app install and the data received by an ad network can be 72 hours and more.
+The developer can reset the timer by invoking the process and providing the new conversion value.
+The value is reported in 24 hours if there is no further update.
+When this timer expires, SKAdNetwork randomly returns the attribution data to an ad network within the next 24 hours.
+So, the lag between app installation and the data received by an ad network can be 72 hours or more.

 Possible reporting time:

-In any case, the minimum delay is 24-48 hours if you update the conversion value just once.
-This makes it virtually impossible to adjust marketing in real-time.
+If you update the conversion value once, the minimum delay is 24-48 hours.
+This makes it virtually impossible to adjust marketing in real time.

 SKAdNetwork Conversion value

 The conversion value has a 6-bit limitation.
 There are a maximum of 64 unique conversion values.
-And the consecutive conversion value update needs to be higher to be recorded.
-For example, “onboarding passed event” that reads 000001, then the user performs a “start a free trial event” with the value of 000011.
+The consecutive conversion value update needs to be at a higher level to be recorded.
+For example, the “onboarding passed event” reads 000001, and then the user performs a “start a free trial event” with the value 000011.

 SKAdNetwork Campaigns Limit

-The next important limitation is the number of campaigns per network.
+The following significant limitation is the number of campaigns per network.
 The current limit is 100 campaigns.
-Facebook allows just 9 active campaigns with 5 ad sets according to its iOS 14 guidance
+According to its iOS 14 guidance, Facebook allows just 9 active campaigns with 5 ad sets.

-What else to keep in mind when transitioning to using SKAdNetwork for marketing measurement?
+What else should you remember when transitioning to using SKAdNetwork for marketing measurement?

-It’s important to note that you can still access the IDFA if a user provides his consent within the ATT framework.
-So it is a good idea to provide some explanation to your users why it is beneficial to them to allow tracking.
+It’s important to note that you can still access the IDFA if a user consents within the ATT framework.
+So, it is a good idea to explain to your users why allowing tracking is beneficial to them.

 The information on the ATT and SKAdNetwork is being updated frequently.
-We may update this article as more information is available.
+We may be able to update this article as more information is available.